ldipotetjob/httpsecurity/wso2AM_Docker.md

 - in step 4 you have to indicate the context
 - in the step 5 you have to indicate teh Production and Sandbox urls

-So as I mention befor in one step of our API creation process you have to indicate:
+So as I mentioned before in one step of our API creation process you have to indicate:

   Production URL: http://172.17.0.4:9000/apirest